The story of Indra - Valento | Vacancies Construction & Engineering

 1. What gives you pleasure in the work you do?

 It is mainly the variety that I enjoy.
-It's nice to be able to leave the workshop once in a while and go to a customer to solve a breakdown.
-Just last week, for example, I was standing with a colleague from FACTA Spijkenisse I was working on a generator that had to be aligned.
-We had to connect this to a 12-cylinder gas engine, which was a huge machine of over 8 metres.
+It is nice to be able to leave the workshop every now and then and go to a customer to solve a malfunction.
+Just last week, for instance, I was working with a colleague from FACTA Spijkenisse on a generator that needed to be aligned.
+We then had to connect it to a 12-cylinder gas engine, a huge machine measuring over 8 metres.
 This was a huge job that required a lot of overtime.
-But it gave me a lot of satisfaction to complete this job successfully.
+But it gave me great satisfaction to bring this job to a successful conclusion.

 1. How was and is the contact with Valento?

-I have lost contact with Rachel as pleasant.
+I have found the contact with Rachel to be pleasant.
 I am also very satisfied with the speed with which administrative problems are solved.
-For example, if there is something wrong with the pay slip, it is solved immediately with one phone call.
-Valento has also kept its word.
-From the moment I signed, it was stated that I could be taken over by Valento after one year.
-FACTA.
+For example, if something is wrong with the pay slip, it is immediately fixed with one call.
+Valento also kept her word.
+From the moment I signed, it was stated that I could be taken over by FACTA after 1 year.
 They have kept this promise.

 1. We believe in Success through People, How do you make sure you are successful in your work life?